ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 The result of running a search function is a path

 ###Astar.ts
-This file contains the actual implementation of the A* search algorithm.
+An implementation of the A* algorithm.
-The implementation exports a function called aStar which returns a function that is used to do searches.
+The function *aStar* returns, given an optional heuristic, a search function that implements the *search* interface.

-The *aStar* function setup the heuristic function to be used in the search while the returned function takes the input necessary to compute a path.
+It returns a list of nodes if a path between the start and the end is found, and undefined otherwise.

 ##Heuristic.ts
 Exports an interface to build heuristic functions.